0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 that one is zigging while the other zagging - this is more important than the return of the asset.

-Mark Spiz-nagel explains this as follows:
+Mark Spiznagel explains this as follows:

 > As long as the underperforming component adds value during market weakness, the rebalanced portfolio experiences
 > reduced drawdowns and, therefore, compounds at a higher rate over time.
 Most sensible investors look only for